Brad Holmes (footballer)

-Bradley Mason Holmes (born 16 December 2002) is an English professional footballer who plays as a forward for Hyde United, on loan from Blackpool.
+Bradley Mason Holmes (born 16 December 2002) is an English semi-professional footballer who plays as a forward for Curzon Ashton.

 Career

 Holmes signed a professional contract with Blackpool in the summer of 2020, and made his first-team debut for the club on 20 April 2021, in a League defeat at Rochdale.
 He made his first start for the club the following month, in a single-goal League One victory over Bristol Rovers at Bloomfield Road on 9 May.

 He joined F.C.
 United of Manchester on loan on 14 September 2021.
 As of 5 October, he had scored four goals in six games for the club, including one on his debut.

 Holmes went out on loan again, to Chorley, on 22 December 2021.

 After a one-month loan spell with AFC Fylde between August and September 2022, on 23 September he joined Hyde United, also on loan, until January 2023.

+On 30 January 2024, Holmes joined Scottish Championship club Dunfermline Athletic on loan until the end of the season.

+Hyde United announced the loan signing of Holmes from Marine for one month on 9 January 2025.

+Holmes signed for Curzon Ashton in July 2025.